 - 2 teaspoons sugar

-- 2 teaspoons instant or active-dry yeast
+- 2 teaspoons instant yeast, see notes above

 - room temperature butter, about 2 tablespoons

-- Cover bowl with a tea towel or plastic wrap and set aside in a warm spot to rise for at least an hour.
+- Let it rise.
+Cover bowl with a tea towel or plastic wrap and set aside in a warm spot to rise for at least an hour.
 (In the winter or if you are letting the bread rise in a cool place, it might take as long as two hours to rise.)
 This is how to create a slightly warm spot for your bread to rise in: Turn the oven on at any temperature (350ºF or so) for one minute, then turn it off.
 Note: Do not allow the oven to get up to 300ºF, for example, and then heat at that setting for 1 minute — this will be too hot.
 Just let the oven preheat for a total of 1 minute — it likely won’t get above 100ºF.
 The goal is to just create a slightly warm environment for the bread.

-- Let the dough rise for about 20 to 30 minutes on the countertop near the oven (or near a warm spot) or until it has risen to just below or above (depending on what size bowl you are using) the top of the bowls.
+- Let the dough rise again for about 20 to 30 minutes on the countertop near the oven (or near a warm spot) or until it has risen to just below or above (depending on what size bowl you are using) the top of the bowls.
 (Note: Do not do the warm-oven trick for the second rise, and do not cover your bowls for the second rise.
 Simply set your bowls on top of your oven, so that they are in a warm spot.
 Twenty minutes in this spot usually is enough for my loaves.)

-- Bake for 15 minutes.
+- Bake it.
+Bake for 15 minutes.
 Reduce the heat to 375º and make for 15 to 17 minutes longer.
 Remove from the oven and turn the loaves onto cooling racks.
 If you’ve greased the bowls well, the loaves should fall right out onto the cooling racks.
 If the loaves look a little pale and soft when you’ve turned them out onto your cooling racks, place the loaves into the oven (outside of their bowls) and let them bake for about 5 minutes longer.
 Remove from oven and let cool for 10 minutes before cutting.